 18a.
 Proxies.
 You may not conscript proxies or GISH mercenaries to complete Items in your stead unless specifically stated in the Item or for a specific, good reason (such as a location-based item).
 Teams that use proxies to skive off their Items may lose points for outsourcing or even be disqualified.
 Remember: we’re everywhere, and we see you.

 18b.
-SPECIAL PLAY-AT-HOME HUNT MODIFICATION: Because of the challenges of quarantine, if you do not have a thing or a person you need, DO NOT GO OUT AND SEEK IT.
-You may videoconference with a child, an elderly person, or that person who has the thing you need if you can figure out a way to still be a part of the Item.
+SPECIAL PLAY-AT-HOME HUNT MODIFICATION: Because of the challenges of quarantine, if you are in an area still under lockdown and do not have a thing or a person you need, DO NOT GO OUT AND SEEK IT.
+Get creative!
+This is the only situation in which we’re lenient on interpretation, and only if it is clear and obvious as to why modifications were made.
+Safety first!

 20. Video/Image Plagiarism.
-You shall not submit any items that were created by another team.
+We’re all for petty larceny for a good cause, but you shall not submit any items that were created by another team.
 Any team that is caught submitting another team’s Item shall be eligible for disqualification.
 You may not submit any items that were taken before any of our Scavenger Hunts.
 This is important, so we are repeating it for emphasis.

 22. Scoring.
 Team scores shall be compiled by tallying up the total points accumulated and assigned to the team’s Item Submissions by our judges.
 In our final judging, Points may be increased, decreased or even docked based on the quality of the Submission and any mitigating factors surrounding it.

 24. Collaboration.
 As cold-hearted as this sounds, don’t collaborate with other teams unless the Item is designated as a Collaborative Item.
-Many of our Mini Hunt Items will be collaborative, but if we don’t specify collaboration, please attempt it on your own.
+Many of our Mini Hunt Items will be collaborative, but if we don’t specify collaboration, please attempt it on your own with your team.
 If we find out that teams are collaborating you will get either fractional or no credit for the item.
 However, collaboration with any of the following is strongly encouraged: imaginary friends, teammates and their respective imaginary friends, enthusiastic pets (but not their imaginary friends).
+We mean it: teams have lost the Hunt in the past due to collaboration.

 25. Judging.
 Items shall be judged by Misha Collins and at least 6 official GISH Judges anointed by Misha Collins in a private ceremony.

-26. The End.
+26. The End… Is nigh.
 The Scavenger Hunt shall end when the countdown clock on the homepage reaches 00:00 and the Item List is removed from the GISH website.

 27. Responsibility.
 We’re taking planetary stewardship seriously.
-The mini-Hunt is zero-waste, 100% renewable and sustainably sourced, physically distanced and fully disinfected.
+The Halloween Haunt is zero-waste, 100% renewable and sustainably sourced, physically distanced and fully disinfected.
+Don’t leave any waste materials to haunt you & give you bad karma.

 28. Item Updates.
 These are placed on the “Updates” page during the course of the Scavenger Hunt.
 Watch it hourly.
 Pay attention.
 OBSESSIVELY CHECK THE UPDATES PAGE HERE: GISH.com/updates

 30. Life Lessons.
 Be kind.
 Be precise.
 Be flippant.
 Be creative.
 Be courageous.
 Be shameless.
+Be spooky.
+Be a little scary to those “normals” around you.
 Be GISH.
+And whatever you do, don’t look behind you.
+It can’t see us if you